After a terrific stay near Ephesus, my next stop on this 30-day trip from Moscow to the Med is Pamukkale, Turkey.

 UNESCO Steps In

-The hotels, the road and just too many people in the pools, caused a big environmental problem.
-In 1997, UNESCO came in and took down the hotels and stopped people from going in all of the pools.
+The hotels, the road, and the volume of people in the pools, caused a big environmental problem.
+And in 1997, UNESCO came in and took down the hotels and stopped people from going in all of the pools.

 Today, there is a channel system in place to keep some pools dry for several days while water flows to others.
 This changes frequently and since the system was put in place the site has been slowly recovering.

-Wearing shoes in the pools is strictly prohibited and if you forget to take them off you’ll quickly earn the attention of a security guard and a screech of his whistle.
+Wearing shoes in the pools is strictly prohibited.
+If you forget to take them off you’ll quickly earn the attention of a security guard and a screech of his whistle.

 A Rain Delay

-Two hours into my Pamukkale visit, storm clouds moved in.
-It looked like we were in for another torrential downpour.
+Two hours into my Pamukkale visit, storm clouds move in.
+It looks like we’re in for another torrential downpour.

-It was still only 5pm and I was hopeful that the storm would move through and there might still be a nice sunset to photograph so I’d brought my iPad in case I needed to kill a little time waiting for the light to change (and to wait out any possible thunderstorms).
+It’s still only 5:00pm and I am hopeful the storm will move through before sunset.
+Luckily, I brought my iPad just in case I needed to kill a little time waiting for sunset (or to wait out any possible thunderstorms).

-No sooner had I taken that first sip of beer, than I felt the first raindrops.
-Again, no problem.
-Totally prepared thanks to Yusuf.
-I popped up my umbrella, pulled out my rain jacket for a little extra protection for the electronics and read my book while enjoying my beer and ice cream.
+I pop up my umbrella, pull out my rain jacket for a little extra protection for the electronics, and read my book while enjoying my beer and ice cream.

-Meanwhile, everyone else around me declared Armageddon and ran screaming for cover under the café’s lone tiny awning as the few rain drops quickly escalated into a major downpour complete with thunder and lightning.
+Meanwhile, everyone else around me declares Armageddon and runs screaming for cover under the café’s lone tiny awning.
+The few raindrops quickly escalate into a major downpour complete with thunder and lightning.

-The torrential rain lasted for about 45 minutes after which it was safe to resume normal activity.
-The sun came back out briefly but there were still ominous clouds looming in the distance so it was pretty clear the rain was not done.
+The torrential rain lasts nearly an hour and then it is safe to resume normal activity.
+The sun shines briefly but ominous clouds still loom in the distance.
+It’s pretty clear the rain is not done.

-The next storm came quickly, with rain in sheets this time, blowing strongly across the side of the mountain.
-Those already along the path toward the exit rapidly disappeared down the hill toward the gate.
+The next storm comes quickly and the rain in sheets this time, blowing strongly across the side of the mountain.
+Those already along the path toward the exit rapidly disappear down the hill toward the gate.

-Suddenly I realized I was just about the only one left on the hill, so I quickened my pace across the top of the travertines toward the exit path.
+Suddenly I realize I’m just about the only one left on the hill.
+I quicken my pace across the top of the travertines toward the exit path.

-Meanwhile, the lightning strikes that I’d thought were cool a few minutes ago increased in frequency and proximity and were regularly complemented by roars of thunder.
+Meanwhile, the lightning strikes that were cool for pictures a few minutes ago are now increasing in frequency and getting closer.
+Thunder booms after every strike.

-I couldn’t help thinking that it didn’t seem super smart to be walking down the side of a mountain in ankle-deep water carrying a metal umbrella.
-But options were few at this point, so I pressed on, the bottom of the hill in clear sight below.
+I can’t help but think that it doesn’t seem super smart to be walking down the side of a mountain in ankle-deep water carrying a metal umbrella.
+But my options are few at this point, so I press on.
+The bottom of the hill is now in clear sight below.

-I stepped gingerly over the coral-like rough stretches of travertine, focusing on remaining upright and eventually made it past the exit gates and onto the main road in town.
+Eventually, I make it safely past the exit gates and onto the main road in town.

 Pamukkale Recovery Mode

-After dinner, the rain abated for the 15-minute walk back to the hotel.
-Yusuf seemed relieved to see me and I thanked him profusely for the umbrella, without which I would have been completely sunk.
+After dinner, the rain abates for the 15-minute walk back to the hotel.
+Yusuf seems relieved to see me and I thank him profusely for the umbrella, without which I would have been completely sunk.

 The World’s Greatest Pedicure

-Certainly better results than I’d ever had from a pedicure and a little bonus to go along with the entry fee to visit Pamukkale!
+Certainly better results than I’ve ever had from a pedicure and a nice little bonus to go along with my entry fee to visit Pamukkale!

 The Best Way to Get From Pamukkale to Cappadocia

-After a terrific Pamukkale visit, the next morning it was time to begin the journey to my next stop in Cappadocia.
+After a terrific Pamukkale visit, the next morning it’s time to begin the journey to my next stop, Cappadocia.

 First up, a noon train to Izmir.
-The train from Pamukkale (Denizli station) to Izmir turned out to be a genius way to cover the 4-hour distance to Izmir.
+The train from Pamukkale (Denizli station) to Izmir turns out to be a genius way to cover the 4-hour distance to Izmir.

-Yes, I’m backtracking to get to Cappadocia by going back through Izmir but the travel options from Pamukkale to Cappadocia were surprisingly bleak (think 8-hour bus ride).
+Yes, I’m backtracking to get to Cappadocia by going back through Izmir.
+But the travel options from Pamukkale to Cappadocia are surprisingly bleak (think 8-hour bus ride).

-So after one brief night in Izmir; tomorrow, it’s on to Cappadocia!
+So after one brief night in Izmir; tomorrow, it’s on to the fairy chimneys of Cappadocia!